-Sarah first contacted me after a friend of hers had successfully lost weight through my online coaching program, just six months after having a baby.
+Sarah first contacted me after a friend of hers had successfully lost weight through my online coaching program just six months after having a baby.
 I asked her to keep an open mind and walk me through everything she'd been doing in terms of diet and exercise.
-The problem was immediately clear: Sarah was putting in effort, but the type of effort-specifically her over-reliance on running—wasn't the best way to lose fat and get the results she wanted.
+The problem was immediately clear: Sarah was putting in effort, but the type of effort-specifically her over-reliance on running for weight loss-wasn't the best way to lose fat and get the results she wanted.

 Once Sarah understood why her approach to cardio was holding her back, we adjusted her plan and the pounds starting coming off again (seven pounds in one month, to be exact.)
-So to make sure your cardio training isn't the reason your jeans don't fit better (despite spending plenty of time in the gym), here are five common mistakes, plus simple solutions to get back on track.
+So to make sure your cardio training isn't the reason you're not losing weight, here are five common mistakes, plus simple solutions to get back on track.
 (Here, more on running for weight loss, and other cardio myths that could be holding you back.)

-Running Mistake No. 1: Your Workout is Always the Same
+Running for Weight Loss Mistake No. 1: Your Workout Is Always the Same

 To put it more simply: With cardio, you can slog away for 30 minutes at a lower intensity and burn 200 calories-or you can just eat 200 fewer calories per day.
 It's the same thing.
 With weight training (or as you'll soon find out-sprints), that's not the case.
 The calories you burn are not limited to what you do in the gym.
 So while a little variety might not seem like a big change to your routine, it will have a dramatic impact on transforming your body.

-Running Mistake No. 2: You Go Longer, But Not Faster
+Running for Weight Loss Mistake No. 2: You Go Longer, But Not Faster

 One of the most important variables with any type of exercise-cardio or other-is intensity.
 If you look at the average person who runs, they pick a pace that they can maintain for a long duration.
-Think about it: When you jump on a treadmill, elliptical, or bike, you're starting with the intent to be on there for a while.
+Think about it: When you jump on a treadmill, elliptical, or bike, you're starting with the intent to be there for a while.
 Whether it's 30 minutes or an hour, your goal is to push at a pace you can sustain, work hard, feel tired, and then go home.
 While this is great for endurance, it's not so great for fat loss.
 (Because you know you're wondering: Which is better, the elliptical or treadmill?)

 A study in the Journal of the American Medical Association followed the exercise habits of more than 34,000 women and concluded that it took about an hour a day of moderate exercise (walking at 3mph) to maintain weight.
 Notice, that's not weight loss.
 And three miles per hour is not very fast.